Associates

 She has travelled extensively, taught English in Mexico, volunteered for a teaching project in Colombia and for organisations working to provide residents of informal settlements with tenure security in Kenya and Cambodia.

 Cemre Şahinkaya is from Turkey.
 She completed a double major programme at Istanbul Technical University in Urban & Regional Planning and Geomatics Engineering and graduated as the first ranked student in geomatics in 2015.
 Previously, she worked in the private sector as a geomatics engineer and urban planner and has been giving private lectures to the pupils.
 In 2016, she started her masters’ degree in Land Management and Land Tenure at the Technical University of Munich (TUM), Germany and attended Geoffrey Payne’s lectures there.
 She did her internship at GPA in September 2017 and graduated from the master’s degree programme as the best student in 2018.
 Then she started working with Geoffrey Payne as a researcher.
-Meanwhile, she was approved by FIG as a Young Surveyor.
+Meanwhile, she was approved by FIG as a Young Surveyor and recently is an active member of Commission 3 – Spatial Information Managemment.
 Her main interests are urban planning, urban regeneration and land registration systems.
-She is currently undertaking academic research on urban regeneration and transformation projects at GPA and also conducting a project about Ankara’s planning system with Geoffrey in Turkey.
+Currently, she is undertaking her PhD at the University of Kassel and working as a researcher at the University of Applied Sciences Mainz in Germany.